 Resources and Workshops

-Workshops related to Course Signals are posted on our training catalog, which can be located here and will also appear on this web page when they are scheduled.
+Workshops related to Course Signals are posted on our training catalog, which can be located here (under the heading "Feedback Tools for Instructors") and will appear on this web page when they are scheduled.
 Individual consultations can be set up at your convenience.
 To request a consultation click here.

 Course Signals is perfect for courses when instructors want to provide individual feedback but do not have a good way to do so.
 Incorporating Course Signals into your classes can be done very quickly, and sending messages to students takes just a few minutes each time.